open-quantum-safe/oqs-demos/locust/USAGE.md

 - LOGGER_LEVEL: Set the log level for the locust master and worker.
 Default is ERROR.
 - HOST: Set the host to test.
 Default is https://test:4433
 - WORKERS: Set the number of workers.
 Default is 8.
 Ideally, the number of workers should be the same as the number of cores in the machine.
-- MASTER: Set the number of master.
-Default is 1.
 - MASTER_PORT: Set the port for the master.
 Default is 8189.
+- GROUP: Set the key exchange scheme for openssl.
+Default is kyber768.

 In Locust web server, you need to set 2 variables:
 - Number of users to simulate: The number of users to simulate that will hit the server.